 On May 3, 2018, our Board approved the application of the reduced asset coverage ratio to us made available under the Section 61(a)(2) of the 1940 Act.
 As a result, we were able to increase our leverage up to an amount that reduces our asset coverage ratio from 200% to 150% (i.e., the amount of debt may not exceed 66 2/3% of the value of our assets) effective May 3, 2019.
 Leverage magnifies the potential for loss on investments in our indebtedness and on invested equity capital.
 As we use leverage to partially finance our investments, our stockholders will experience increased risks of investing in our securities.
 If the value of our assets increases, then the additional leverage would cause the NAV attributable to our common stock to increase more sharply than it would have had we not increased our leverage.
-Conversely, if the value of our assets decreases, the additional leverage would cause our net investment income to increase dour leverage.
+Conversely, if the value of our assets decreases, the additional leverage would cause NAV to decline more sharply than it otherwise would have had we not increased our leverage.
 Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the additional leverage, while any decrease in our income would cause net investment income to decline more sharply than it would have had we not increased our leverage.
 Such a decline could negatively affect our ability to pay common stock dividends, scheduled debt payments or other payments related to our securities.
 Leverage is generally considered a speculative investment technique.
 See "Risks Related to Our Business and Structure - We finance our investments with borrowed money, which magnifies the potential for gain or loss on amounts invested and may increase the risk of investing in us."